Darguima/UMinho-Schedule-Scraper/README.md

 $ pacman -S firefox
 ```

+##### Subject IDs and Filter Ids

+[Calendarium](https://calendario.cesium.di.uminho.pt/) use a subject ID and a filterID.
+On the 1st year all subjects IDs were scraped manually and all subjectIds calculated, so now we just have to scrap them from [shifts.json](https://github.com/cesium/calendarium/blob/96169aac3d6771e3eb27c1f782a204fe85ba682c/data/shifts.json) from that time.

+Check if the file `ids.json` exists, if not, read the [ids_scraper documentation](./ids_scraper/README.md) to know how scrape them.

 ### Running

 Now you can just run and watch.
 The scrape will be stored at `shifts.json`, with the schedule of the 4 years of `Computer Science Engineering`.